A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Graph Continued Fractions

 \section{Graph Continued Fractions}

-In this section, following Viennot \cite{viennot1985combinatorial}, we establish the connection between multivariate matching polynomials and branched continued fractions.
+In this section, following Viennot~\cite[p.
+149]{viennot1985combinatorial}, we establish the connection between multivariate matching polynomials and branched continued fractions.

 Let $G$ be the complete graph with vertex set $[n]$.
 Define variable weights $x_i$ and non-positive weights $\lambda_{jk}$ for each of the vertices and edges, respectively.
-Considering edges with weight set to zero as non-existent this definition captures all graphs.
 Two vertices $i$ and $j$ are neighbors if $\lambda_{ij}$ is non-zero.

-A {\it matching} in $G$ is a set of edges, no two of which have a vertex in common.
-Denote by $\mathcal{M}_G$ the set of all matchings of $G$.
-For simplicity write $i\notin M$ if the vertex $i$ is not covered by the matching $M$.
-Then the {\it multivariate matching polynomial} of $G$ is